South Sudan Entry Requirements

 Embassy/Consulate

-Find your country's embassy or consulate in Juba
+Find your country's embassy or consulate in South Sudan (usually in Juba) or the nearest one handling South Sudanese visas.

 Special Situations